A broker’s price opinion is an unofficial assessment of a property’s market value based on expert judgment (that of your broker).

 When to use a BOV

-The most common instances in which to use a broker’s price opinion are when you want to refinance or list your property for sale.
+The most common instance in which to use a broker’s price opinion is when you want to list your property for sale.

 A broker’s price opinion can also help you decide how much to ask for your property.

 Thus, it’s a helpful tool if you’re actively planning to list your property or considering it.

 Keep in mind that BOVs are more accurate when they have solid data backing them and when the agent providing the opinion is experienced.

 Another use of BOVs includes the elimination of private mortgage insurance.

 Some lenders will accept a broker’s price opinion as proof that you have more than 20 percent home equity and can cancel PMI.